dcellison/phi/book/source/categories/outliers/colours.md

 ### secondary colours

-These colours can be made from the primary colours.
+these colours can be made by combining two primary colours. for example, mixing blue and yellow produces green.

 - purple
 - orange
 - green

 ### tertiary colours

+these colours are produced by combining a primary and a secondary colour. for example, mixing red and orange produces vermillion.

 - vermillion
 - amber